 The Keychron K2 can be used in wired or Bluetooth mode.
 The keyboard uses Bluetooth 5.0, which improves connection stability and prolongs the battery life.
 Supported platforms include Windows, Mac OS, iOS, and Android, selectable by the button on the left side.
 In wired mode, the keyboard functions great, without noticeable lag and with zero stutters.

 Typing on the Keychron K2 Hot-Swappable is very pleasant.
 The switches and keycaps aren’t loud, the metal backplate isn’t pingy (across most of its surface), and the keyboard doesn’t feel “hollow.”
-Some of the keys on the upper left side (q, w, r, w, a, s, d, 1,2, tab, etc.) do sound a bit pingy.
-This isn’t a major drawback; you have to fully focus on the sound while typing to notice the difference.
-We reckon that opening the case and inserting a sound dampening foam (the protective foam that comes with the keyboard can also be used) would dampen the sound enough to make the typing experience more consistent, quieter, and more enjoyable. .
+Some of the keys on the upper left side (q, w, r, w, a, s, d, 1,2, tab, etc.) sound a bit pingy.
+This isn’t a significant drawback; you have to fully focus on the sound while typing to notice the difference.
+We reckon opening the case and inserting a sound dampening foam (the protective foam that comes with the keyboard can also be used) would dampen the sound enough to make the typing experience more consistent, quieter, and more enjoyable.

-Keychron K2 Hot-Swappable – Conclusion
+Keychron K2 Hot-Swappable – conclusion

 Overall, this is an excellent 75% keyboard that does offer a lot for the money.
 Excellent build quality, pretty good typing experience, Bluetooth 5.0, long battery life, solid keycaps, bright backlighting, Windows, Mac, and smartphone functionality, and a selection between Gateron Brown, Red, and Blue switches.
 And even though the 75% form factor isn’t super popular among manufacturers, we did manage to find a couple of excellent alternatives to the Keychron K2 Hot-Swappable in its price bracket.